 ionary

 In FCC 02-33, the Commission suggests treating DSL telecommunications services which are used by ISPs as if they were themselves information services, which the ISPs are.
 This would effectively cut off the ISPs' right to use ILEC-provided DSL.
 I filed a Brief Comment with the FCC explaining the technical error of their confusing content with carriage.
 (Yes, I realize that my comments are usually not this brief!)

 In 1999, the FCC proposed rules for Low Power FM broadcasting.
-While actual implementation has been largely stopped by Congressional meddling, it seems to me that the rules that FCC finally adopted were rather closer to my Comment than to the original proposal.
+While actual implementation was delayed for a decade by Congressional meddling, it seems to me that the rules that FCC finally adopted were rather closer to my Comment than to the original proposal.

+ionary